 Botanical Description:

-Sterculia villosa, commonly known as Udal, is a deciduous tree with distinctive features in terms of its structure and appearance.
-Here are the details:

-Appearance: It is a medium-sized monoecious deciduous tree, typically grows to a height of 10-20 meters with a girth of about 1.4-1.6 meters.
+Medium-sized monoecious deciduous tree, typically grows to a height of 10-20 meters with a girth of about 1.4-1.6 meters.
 Described by its thick, gnarled trunk and a distinctive, irregular crown providing ample shade, the tree's often spreading and wide canopy contributes to its regal appearance.
 In dry deciduous jungles, it can reach significant heights, displaying rapid growth (Kanjilal et al., 1934; Barua et al., 1992).

 Bark: The mature tree of Sterculia villosa is recognized by its grey bark, which is about 2.5 to 2.65 centimeters thick.
 The bark texture and thickness contribute to the tree's resilience and protection against various environmental factors.